Kitura/kitura.dev/en/resources/tutorials/ssl.md

 ## Testing the application

-<span class="arrow">&#8227;</span> Next we build our application using SwiftPM and run the executable.
+Next we build our application using SwiftPM and run the executable.
 After the executable is running and listening for connections on `localhost:8080`, you can test out the application by opening a browser on:

 ```
 https://localhost:8080
 ```

-<span class="arrow">&#8227;</span> Notice the `https` in your URL!
+Notice the `https` in your URL!
 You are running Kitura with TLS!
 This means that the data your application transmits is secure and the server your users are connecting to is authenticated.